Erasmus+ Students

 Extra Grant to Students with Fewer Opportunities

-2. Students with disabilities and chronic illnesses: All students who are covered by the UN definition: "Students who have long-term physical, mental, intellectual or sensory impairments which, in interaction with various barriers, may hinder their full and effective participation in society on an equal basis with others" (United Nations Convention on the Rights of Persons with Disabilities, UNCRPD) belong in this category.
-This definition is broad, but states that the disability or chronic illness must be long-term.
-Students belonging to this category may submit a declaration from their doctor to confirm that they belong in this category.
+- You have a disability or a chronic illness.
+This includes all students who meet the UN definition: "Students who have long-term physical, mental, intellectual, or sensory impairments which, in interaction with various barriers, may hinder their full and effective participation in society on an equal basis with others" (United Nations Convention on the Rights of Persons with Disabilities, UNCRPD).
+The definition is broad but requires that the disability or chronic illness be long-term and significantly limit the student's ability to participate on equal terms with others.

-3. Students with refugee status: All students with refugee status belong in this category.
-Students must sign a declaration (“Declaration on Honour”) to confirm that they belong in this category.
+- You have refugee status.
+All students with refugee status fall under this category.
+Students must sign a "Declaration of Honour" to confirm their eligibility.

 Language and Language Test